Rhodium: Chemical properties

-All the Rh(III) halides are known but the hydrated trichloride is most frequently encountered.
-It is also available in an anhydrous form, which is somewhat refractory.
+All the Rh(III) halides are known.
+Synthesis of many rhodium complexes begin with RhCl3*3H2O, the hydrated trichloride, but RhCl3, the anhydrous form, is largely inert.
 Other rhodium(III) chlorides include sodium hexachlororhodate, Na3RhCl6, and pentaamminechlororhodium dichloride, [Rh(NH3)5Cl]Cl2.
 They are used in the recycling and purification of this very expensive metal.
-Heating a methanolic solution of hydrated rhodium trichloride with sodium acetate give the blue-green rhodium(II) acetate, Rh2(O2CCH3)4, which features a Rh-Rh bond.
+Heating a methanolic solution of hydrated rhodium trichloride with sodium acetate gives the blue-green rhodium(II) acetate, Rh2(O2CCH3)4, which features a Rh–Rh bond.
 This complex and related rhodium(II) trifluoroacetate have attracted attention as catalysts for cyclopropanation reactions.

-Hydrated rhodium trichloride is reduced by carbon monoxide, ethylene, and trifluorophosphine to give rhodium(I) complexes Rh2Cl2L4 (L = CO, C2H4, PF3).
-When treated with triphenylphosphine, hydrated rhodium trichloride converts to the maroon-colored RhCl(P(C6H5)3)3, which is known as Wilkinson's catalyst.
-Reduction of rhodium carbonyl chloride gives hexarhodium hexadecacarbonyl, Rh6(CO)16, and tetrarhodium dodecacarbonyl, Rh4(CO)12, the two most common Rh(0) complexes.
+Heating treated with triphenylphosphine in ethanol, hydrated rhodium trichloride converts to RhCl(P(C6H5)3)3.
+This square planar complex, which is known as Wilkinson's catalyst, is a common and early example of a well-defined homogeneous catalyst for hydrogenation of alkenes.